ctwinovalon/doglog/README.md

   -t  --tail       Whether to tail the output.
 Requires a relative search.
   -v  --version    Display the application version and exit.
 ```

+You can review the [Datadog query/search syntax](https://docs.datadoghq.com/logs/explorer/search_syntax/)
+for details.

 Examples:
 ```